 The Default Rate Derivative is treated as a liability, initially measured at fair value with subsequent changes in fair value recorded in earnings.
 Management has assessed the probability of occurrence for a non-credit default event and determined the likelihood of a referenced event to be remote.
-Therefore, the estimated fair value of the Default Rate Derivative was negligible as of September 30, 2023 and December 31, 2022 and therefore no amounts were recorded as of September 30, 2023 or December 31, 2022.
+Therefore, the estimated fair value of the Default Rate Derivative was negligible as of March 31, 2024 and December 31, 2023 and therefore no amounts were recorded as of March 31, 2024 or December 31, 2023.

-NOTE 8 - INCOME TAXES
+NOTE 9 - INCOME TAXES

-The Company recorded income tax expense on the unaudited condensed consolidated statements of income and comprehensive income of \$2.1 million and \$0.6 million for the three months ended September 30, 2023 and 2022, respectively.
-The Company recorded income tax expense on the unaudited condensed consolidated statements of income and comprehensive income of \$5.2 million and \$2.8 million for the nine months ended September 30, 2023 and 2022, respectively.
+The Company recorded income tax expense on the unaudited condensed consolidated statements of income and comprehensive income of \$0.9 million and \$1.7 million for the three months ended March 31, 2024 and 2023, respectively.

-The Company calculates its tax provision using the discreet quarter methodology.
-The Company's effective tax rate for the three months ended September 30, 2023 and 2022 were provisions of 32.9% and 8.2%, respectively.
-The Company's effective tax rate for the nine months ended September 30, 2023 and 2022 were provisions of 32.3% and 16.6%, respectively.
-Such rates differed from the Federal Statutory rate of 21.0% primarily due to permanent differences, including disallowed transaction expenses, as well as state taxes and foreign income taxes on the Company's international operations.
+The income tax expense for the three months ended March 31, 2024 was calculated using a discrete approach.
+This methodology was used because changes in the Company's results of operations and acquisitions can materially impact the estimated annual effective tax rate.
+The Company's effective tax rate for the three months ended March 31, 2024 and 2023 were provisions of 23.1% and 23.2%, respectively.
+Such rates differed from the Federal Statutory rate of 21.0% primarily due to the state taxes, foreign income taxes on the Company's international operations, and permanent differences.

 The Company records deferred tax assets and liabilities for the future tax benefit or expense that will result from differences between the carrying value of its assets for income tax purposes and for financial reporting purposes, as well as for operating loss and tax credit carryovers.
 A valuation allowance is recorded to bring the net deferred tax assets to a level that is more likely than not to be realized in the foreseeable future.
 This level will be estimated based on a number of factors, especially the amount of net deferred tax assets of the Company that are actually expected to be realized, for tax purposes, in the foreseeable future.
-There was no change to the valuation allowance during the three and nine months ended September 30, 2023 and 2022.
+There was no significant change to the valuation allowance during the three months ended March 31, 2024 and 2023.